 Respiratory infections are infections that happen in the lungs, chest, sinuses, nose and throat.
-Chronic infections mean they occur repeatedly over time, especially when it comes to fall and winter seasons when people are spending more time indoors and in groups.
+Chronic infections are those that occur repeatedly over time, especially in the fall and winter seasons when people are spending more time indoors and in groups.
 The increased number of germs and people being in close contact with each other makes it easier for these germs to spread.

 Many respiratory infection germs can be passed from one person to another by breathing in respiratory droplets from a person coughing or sneezing; by touching the nose, mouth or eyes after being in contact with someone who has a respiratory infection; or by touching another object exposed to the virus.

 Respiratory infections are often caused by bacteria or viruses, although other germs can cause infections.
 Bacterial respiratory infections can be treated with antibiotics.
 Viruses cannot be treated with antibiotics, although antiviral medications may be used in certain situations.
 Treatment for many chronic respiratory infections is based on the symptoms the person is having and the diagnosis.

 Examples of chronic respiratory infections include: the common cold, pneumonia, chronic sinusitis, chronic bronchitis, rhinitis, strep throat and influenza (flu).